tediousjs/tedious/README.md

 Tedious is an implementation of the [TDS protocol](http://msdn.microsoft.com/en-us/library/dd304523.aspx), which is used to interact with instances of Microsoft's SQL Server.
 It is intended to be a fairly slim implementation of the protocol, with not too much additional functionality.

+## What's new in 0.3

+- Added support for default connection isolation level
+- Added support for returning camel cased columns
+- Added support for building lib on Windows
+- Fixed issue with IEEE 754 rounding errors
+- Minor fixes

 ## What's new in 0.2

 - Added support for TDS 7.4